• Nada

 Postcards and an engraved polished black granite tablet, kept in its original packaging, 2025, a tribute to Goya’s famous etching of the Disasters of War.

-The work is shown at the exhibition Postcards and Mail Art, at the art space Immanence, Paris, in November-December 2025.
+The work has been shown at the exhibition Postcards and Mail Art, at the art space Immanence, Paris, in November-December 2025.

 -

 Nada.
 Ello dirá. - Nothing.
-The event will tell. (or All that for nothing…)
+The event will tell. (in the sense of All that for nothing…)

 The Disasters of War, pl.
 No. 69, Francisco de Goya, 1810-1815, Prado, Madrid -